 Finding free land involves a setting where the rules applicable in 18th-century farming are no longer in effect.
 Instead, it requires interaction with today’s economy.

-Searching for community development programs, joining or forming land trusts and cooperatives, and practicing your vigilant mood are the key components of finding land ownership opportunities.
+Finding land ownership opportunities is searching for community development programs, joining or forming land trusts and cooperatives, and practicing vigilantism.

 The Advantages of Homesteading Your Property